Body

 - If you export content or code from Gemini, the terms and policies of the service you export to will apply to that content.

 - You can view your Gemini Apps Activity at any time.
-Your conversation history is retained for 18 months, even if you delete a saved chat.
+Your conversation history is retained for 18 months and cannot be deleted before that expiry.

 Resources

-- You can export Gemini chat responses to Google Docs or Gmail as plain text by clicking the Share & export icon under the response.
+- You can export Gemini chat responses to Google Docs or Gmail as plain text by clicking the three-dots icon under the response and selecting the desired option.
 (If the response contains a table, you can also export it to Google Sheets.)

-- The ability to create Gems and Canvases is unavailable in the mobile app (but remains available in the web app).
+- The ability to create Gems is unavailable in the mobile app (but remains available in the web app).

-- Google may advertise Gemini Advanced to you within the app and ask you to “try” it, but you won’t have the ability to do so with your U-M Google account.
+- Google may advertise Google AI Pro (Ultra) to you within the app and ask you to “try” it, but you won’t have the ability to do so with your U-M Google account.

 - Gemini does not meet WCAG 2.1 AA standards for accessibility.